Online Supervision Course

 – Be experienced as a Mindfulness practitioner, having been practicing for a minimum of 4 years and having deeply integrated Mindfulness into your life, with a sense that it is a priority.

--Have taught at least 4 MBLC courses or equivalent (MBSR or MBCT or Mindfulness Practitioner Certificate Course).
+-Have taught at least 4 MBLC courses or equivalent (MBSR or MBCT or similar or Mindfulness Level One: Being Present).

 – Have had at least a year of your own Mindfulness supervision.

 – Be on the UK Listing or be in the process of working towards being on it.

 Please be aware that to begin to practice as a supervisor after completing this training you will need to follow the Supervisor Good Practice Guidelines which are attached above.
 For example, you will need to have taught at least 9 MBLC courses, have been practicing for 5 years minimum and be either a clinical supervisor or a Mindfulness teacher trainer or have equivalent experience.
 So this training may represent a stage in the process of moving towards being ready to become a supervisor.
 If you are unsure as to whether you meet these requirements please contact Fay on firstname.lastname@example.org.

 Participants undertaking this training will have completed training in Mindfulness supervision and will be free to set themselves up as Mindfulness supervisors providing they meet the Supervisor Good Practice Guidelines, they will not become Mindfulness Association supervisors by doing this course.